asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Unique-Call-ID-Logging-in-Asterisk-12-and-beyond.md

 pageid: 29396023
 ---

-!!! note
+/// note
 This is an Asterisk-specific concept.
 Not to be confused with Caller-ID or a SIP 'Call-ID' field.

-[//]: # (end-note)
+///

 What is a call?
 ===============